 Remove from heat.
 Stir in the baking soda and vanilla.
 It will rise up and foam.
 Pour at once over the popcorn.
 Stir to coat with the buttered spatula.

 Bake uncovered at 250 degrees for one hour, tossing occasionally, so all the popcorn will be coated.
-Remove from oven and allow it to cool in the pan.
+Remove from oven and pour into a large bowl.
+If left in the baking pan, a lot of the popcorn has a tendency to stick to the bottom.
 When completely cool and caramel is brittle, break apart and store tightly in a covered container.